chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 ## 4/16
 After a lot of Googling around and struggling with STK, I was finally able to accomplish the equivalent of Hello World (in this case, Hello Sine) using the raw STK library.
 The next thing to figure out is live playback.
 If I can accomplish that, then I can finally start moving putting actual code into this repository and get something basic up and running.

+Update after a few hours: after doing some major digging in the source code of the ofxSTK library, I noticed a key difference between it and the STK library itself: for some reason my system was not being recognized as a windows system (__WINDOWS_DS__).
+By some miracle I happened to stumble across (this issue post)[https://github.com/TonicAudio/Tonic/issues/265] about a different sound library, where they added two things to pre-processor definitions (__WINDOWS_DS__ and WIN32).
+Upon adding that, the framework now successfully compiles, and I am able to press a key and play a sound via ofxStk.
+Sweet victory.